 GENERAL PROVISIONS AND APPLICABLE LAWS

-Applicable Law, Jurisdiction And Dispute Resolution
+Applicable Law, Jurisdiction and Dispute Resolution

 This RFP documents and award of work/Purchase order under this RFP documents shall be constituted and the legal relation between the parties hereto shall be determined and governed according to the laws of the Republic of India and only courts at Delhi and High court of Delhi shall have the jurisdiction in all the matters arising out of /touching and/or concerning this agreement and parties to this agreement agree to irrevocably submit to the exclusive jurisdiction of those courts for purpose of any such proceeding.
 The aforementioned exclusive and irrevocable jurisdiction of aforesaid court is irrespective of place of occurrence of any course of action pertaining to any dispute between the parties.